 - Spend an excessive amount of time on the computer

-- Become angry or upset when internet privileges are taken away (this is obviously more the case with children than adults)
+- Become angry or upset when internet privileges are taken away (this is more the case with children than adults)

 If you see anyone exhibiting these types of behaviors, then consider investigating more and intervening where possible.

-What You Should Do If You Believe Someone is a Victim of Cyberbullying?
+What Should You Do If You Believe Someone is a Victim of Cyberbullying?

 However, 84 percent of students report having seen someone stand up to a cyberbully to tell them to stop what they are doing.

 This suggests that only a small group of people speak up about cyberbullying, which needs to change.